 Check this tutorial to use this OS on your computer > guide link.

-It’s easy to mistaken this as a Chrome OS.
+It’s easy to mistake this as a Chrome OS.
 It’s a Linux based operating system with chromium Browser to give you the look of Chrome operating system.
 It is the best of these two Worlds.
-Since it is running on Linux you can also install Linux applications and play with terminal.
-In past we have discovered is similar Linux project Goes by the name cub Linux but unfortunately the developer shutdown the project after a copyright name dispute with Google.
-If you have used a Linux operating system before it is easy to getting used to it the operating system play around the chromium web browser.
+Since it is running on Linux you can also install Linux applications and play with the terminal.
+In past we have discovered is a similar Linux project Goes by the name cub Linux but unfortunately, the developer shut down the project after a copyright name dispute with Google.
+If you have used a Linux operating system before it is easy to get used to it the operating system play around the chromium web browser.